nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting an event from a contact

-Deletes an event from a contact's calendar.
+Deletes an event from a contact's calendar at the specified index.

 Format `deleteContactEvent INDEX ts/DATE_TIME`